 When I was a student at university, my International Relations professor told us a story about corruption in the Soviet Union.
 When he was young, he visited the Soviet Republic and wound up getting arrested and spending time in a Soviet holding cell.
 One of the guards demanded a bribe and promised they’d be released once he received it.
 His friend — a principled American youth — refused.
 My professor was more familiar with the culture there, and so he gave the officer the money and was promptly released while his friend languished in the cell until he paid up.
-His friend didn’t know that corruption in the Soviet Union was integral to the functioning of the state.
+His friend didn’t understand that corruption in the Soviet Union was integral to the functioning of the state.
 In America, it’s a bit different.

 Luigi Zingales of the Stigler institute described the revolving door between the SEC and the private sector as a form of soft corruption.
 Companies aren’t explicitly paying a bribe — like the professor to the Soviet guardsman — they’re offering incentives.
 And these incentives can represent a conflict of interest for a lawmaker.
 There’s no softer way to say that.
 If a regulator is jumping into a lucrative industry position after their tenure is over, like Clayton did with One River’s newly minted crypto hedge fund, and Hinman did with the Enterprise Ethereum Alliance Foundation affiliated law firm, Simpson Thatcher, it’s hard to say definitively that these connections didn’t have an impact on their decision-making.
 John E. Deaton illustrates the problematic nature of these financial connections: